 Regardless of which model (or combination of models) you decide is best for your company, you may want to build relationships and collaborate outside of the traditional office.
 A formal plan to get outside of the office can become an important way to supplement any policy.
 Here are some ideas to get you started.

-that function as communal spaces for their remote employees—not offices, but shared spaces to give employees the opportunity to work outside of their homes.
+- Establish always-on flex spaces.
+Take a cue from Thumbtack, who will be opening up “libraries that function as communal spaces for their remote employees—not offices, but shared spaces to give employees the opportunity to work outside of their homes.
 If you anticipate that your workforce will be largely remote, or you have a handful of employees who live outside commuting distance to your office, this could be a smart option.

 - Host “off-campus” meetings IRL.
 If your team will be largely remote (or using one of the flexible models outlined above) you may still want to regularly rent conference rooms for important meetings, presentations, and gatherings.
 This can be a cost-effective, low-commitment way of bringing folks together.